nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 ###  4. Informal Business Structure
 As the simplest business entity, Sole Proprietorships are not registered with the state.

-All it takes to [start one](https://www.businessinitiative.org/sole-proprietorship/examples/) is to make money providing a service or product under your legal name.
+All it takes to <a href="https://www.businessinitiative.org/sole-proprietorship/examples/" target="_blank">start one</a> is to make money providing a service or product under your legal name.

 This gets you out of having to file paperwork with your local government and pay registration, filing fees, and annual maintenance costs.